Andrey-Shcherbakov/Modal_ROS_2024/README.md

 # Modal_ROS_2024
 Version of f1tenth labs (from 1 to 4) in a framework of Ecole Polytechnique Modal INF472R on ROS

+AEB: in automatic_emergency_breaking
+Follow the Wall and Follow the Gap: both in simple_controller

 Main sources of information:

 Polytechnique Moodle: https://moodle.polytechnique.fr/course/view.php?id=17390